dugarsumit/IAF_Dynamics/README.md

 ![alt text](Documents/Poster.jpg)

-This work has been implemented in collaboration with [Jakob Breuninger](https://github.com/JakobBreuninger) and [Sumit Dugar](https://github.com/dugarsumit).
+This work has been implemented in collaboration with [Jakob Breuninger](https://github.com/JakobBreuninger) and [Neha Das](https://github.com/neha191091).

 References :